hyperionix/docs/content/guide/package-5.md

 ```

 Try to start some processes.
 You should see events in the `hdk` console.
 Try to start notepad process.
 This operation should be blocked according to our probe.

+Only probes could be injected (not scheduled probes).
+Also not all process are suitable for HDK inject (but most likely it will work with full agent).